-- Results for all seven resources averaged well above the midpoints of most of the scales, trending towards “many” criteria being met (figure 2).
+- Results for all ten resources averaged above the midpoints of most of the scales, trending towards “many” criteria being met (fig 3).

-Exemplar 7 reviews Exemplar if Improved 10 reviews Needs Revision 12 reviews Not Ready to Review 2 reviews
+Exemplar 3 resources Exemplar if Improved 1 resources Needs Revision 4 resources Not Ready to Review 2 resources

-- On average, the reviewed resources met Many to All of the criteria for Key Shifts:
+- Five out of ten resources met Many to All of the criteria for the Key Shifts (fig 14).

 - For many of the resources that were evaluated, the Assessment scale showed a lower average score than others.
-Reviewer comments indicated that many of the products under review had few or no assessment components.
-Some resources, such as MVP Integrated Math 2 do offer assessment components for a small fee.
+Reviewer comments indicated that many of the products had few or no assessment components.

 Achieve OER Rubrics